-His two works making up the commission, were the Martyrdom of Saint Matthew, the Calling of Saint Matthew and the Inspiration of St Matthew.
+His three works making up the commission were the ‘Martyrdom of Saint Matthew’, the ‘Calling of Saint Matthew’ and the ‘Inspiration of St Matthew.’

-The Chapel was quite dark, so Caravaggio made use of these dark shadows to highlight the characters who shone with an almost divine light.
+The Chapel was quite dark so Caravaggio made use of these dark shadows to highlight the characters who shone with an almost divine light.
 There were very well received and cemented Caravaggio’s fame as one of the greatest artists of his generation.

 The Calling of St Matthew

 Caravaggio is often referred to as the father of modern painting.
-He was a key artist in shifting art from the rather dry mannerism to the new Baroque style which influence the Renaissance period.
+He was a key artist in shifting art from the rather dry mannerism to the new Baroque style which influenced the Renaissance period.
 Caravaggio made important developments in the use of chiaroscuro – light and shadows.